shilpagopi/CodePrep/Algo/Array - 1.md

 # Arrays

-*QuestionPatterns*: Swapping, Index Cycling/Swapping, Index Marking, Sliding Window, Sort and start+end pointers, Cumulative Sum
+*QuestionPatterns*: Swapping, Index Cycling/Swapping, Index Marking, Sliding Window, Sort and start+end pointers, Cumulative Sum, Replace 0 with -1

 ## Sum
 #### Sub-Arrays with zero sum
-*Question-Pattern* : Cumulative sum
+*Question-Pattern* : Cumulative sum, works for integers
 * Insert sum 0 at index -1
 * Cumulative sum in hashmap.
 Is any sum repeats, the sub-array in between is zero-sum
+For any non-zero sum, say K, search for sum-K in the hashmap.

 #### Shortest subarray with sum greater than k
 *Question-Pattern* : Sliding Window